This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Cayenne is one of the main foods of the Hunzas in Asia, along with apricots and their pits, millet, and other simple foods.
 These people live to over a hundred years of age, which some say is because of their natural immune-boosting and anti-inflammatory foods that they consume daily.

-An interesting and popular detox and weight loss regime recently has been the cayenne pepper diet, which is a “cleanse” that flushes toxins from the body.
+An interesting and popular detox and weight loss regime is the cayenne pepper diet, which is a “cleanse” that flushes toxins from the body.
 The diet consists of a lemon and cayenne drink that is consumed about six times a day, and this lasts for about 10 days.

 The drink recipe calls for two tablespoons of lemon or lime juice, two tablespoons of real maple syrup, a pinch of cayenne pepper, and eight ounces of water.